 One of the ticket update options is Mark as spam and suspend user , which deletes the ticket and suspends the ticket requester.
 You can also select a user's account and suspend their access.
 For more information, see Suspending a user in the Zendesk Agent Guide.

 A note about blacklisting people who have been CC'd on tickets

-If you blacklist an email address that has already been added to tickets as a CC, please note that blacklisting the email address will not remove it from those existing tickets.
+If you blacklist a user that has already been added to tickets as a CC, please note that blacklisting the user's email address will not remove themfrom those existing tickets.
 Also be aware that it is possible for agents to add blacklisted email addresses as CCs to new tickets.